attah/alien-tools/README.md

 # alien-tools
 Collection of tools to call android commands in alien-dalvik from the outside.

-Currently only containing a script to call intents, but adding others should be trivial.
+Currently only containing a a few scripts, but adding others like them should be trivial.

+## command.sh
+Invokes a command supplied in $CMD with the jar fom $JAR added in the CLASSPATH, and any parameters in $PARAMS See below.

+## am.sh input.sh etc.
+Fills in the appropriate contents to $JAR and $CMD and invokes command.sh, passing all input ($@) in $PARAMS.
+This is what you'll want to copy to make your on command-invoker.

 ## intent.sh
+Runs am.sh with the appropriate parameters, so that all input that is needed is the name of the intent.
 Usage (as root): intent.sh my.awesome.app.INTENT
 ### How to find intents
 To list intents installed on your system, run: